rawr-ai/mcp-filesystem/README.md

 ```

 ### Git hosted (bunx/npx)
 If you want to run directly from the public git repo without cloning.
+These commands execute the compiled `dist/index.js` from the repository.

 ```json
 {